 Program Goals and Outcome Measures

-- 90% of DI alumni will rate the program as “satisfactory” or higher on items related to comprehensiveness of experiences provided during the internship.
+- 90% of DI alumni will rate the program as “satisfactory” or higher on items related to comprehensiveness of experiences during the internship.

 - Upon final evaluation of each rotation, 100% of interns will receive a performance rating of Meets Expectations or higher on all knowledge requirements for dietetic interns.